sean-levvel/aws-sa-associate-saac02/README.md

 Set of 5 conditions that makes a platform a "cloud"
 + taken from NIST - national institute of standards and technology - 800-145
 - 1. on demand self service - you can provision capabilities as needed **without requiring human interaction**.
 - 2. Broad network access - Capabilities are available over the **network** and accessed through **standard mechanisms**.
 - 3. Resource Pooling - there is a sense of **location independence** no **control or knowledge** over the exact **location** of the resources.
 Resources are **pooled** to server multiple consumers using a **multi-tenant model**
 - 4. Rapid Elasticity - Capabilities can be **elastically provisioned** and **released** to scale **rapidly** outward and inward with demand.
 "To the consumer, the capabilities available for provisioning often **appear** to be **unlimited**.
 - 5. Measured Service - Resource usage can be **monitored, controlled reported and billed**

 ## Public vs Private vs Multi vs Hybrid Cloud
 * Public Cloud - using 1 public cloud
 * private cloud - using on-premisies **real** cloud
 * Multi-Cloud - using **more than 1** public cloud
 * hybrid cloud - Public and Private Clouds
-* hybrid cloud is NOT public cloud + legacy on-premis, that is a Hybrid network
+* hybrid cloud is NOT public cloud + legacy on-premise, that is a Hybrid network

 ## Cloud Service - X as a Service
 * Application Stack - Data/runtime/container/O.S./Virtualization/Servers/Infrastructure/
 * on premises - manage the entire stack, hosting, and costs
 * ![Alt text](/screenshots/CloudServiceModel.jpg?raw=true "Cloud Service Model")

 # YAML
 * human readable for data serialization - human readable
 * unordered collection key:value pairs, each key has a value
 * lists - ordered set of value - lists also have "-" hyphen
 * dictionary - data structure -
 ```
 Resources: (dictionary)
     s3bucket: (key which is also a dictionary)
-        Type: "AWS::S3::Bucket" (proprety value string value )
+        Type: "AWS::S3::Bucket" (property value string value )
         Properties: (dictionary containing)
             BucketName: "ac1337catpics" (key with the value of)
 ```

 # JSON
-* lightweight data-interchange format, easy for humans to ead and write, its easy for machines to prase and generate.
+* lightweight data-interchange format, easy for humans to read and write, it's easy for machines to parse and generate.
 * two main elements
 - Object, unordered set of key: value pairs enclosed by {&}
 - Array, ordered collection of values, separated by commas & enclosed

 # OSI
 - Physical - voltage and medium
 + Data - Frames unique Hardware (MAC) - 48 bits in hex and 24 bits for manufacturer - OUI - Control access to the physical medium
 1. Preamble 56 bits
 2. SFD 8 bits -
 3. destination mac
 4. Source Mac
 5. ET EtherType - Protocol -
 6. Payload - Contains the data by the protocol - ethernet frame
 7. FCS - Corruption Check
 - carrier sense multiple access (CSMA) / CD (collision detection)
 - Encapsulation - inside a frame and the payload is extracted from the frame - encapsulated
 - switches understand frames and mac addresses. they maintain a mac address table, which starts off empty. as the switch receives frames on its ports, it learns which  devices are connected and populates the mac address table
 - unicast 1:1 and broadcast 1:all
 ## IPV4 addressing
 - Decimal Binary - Dotted-Decimal Notation 4x0-255

 | Position              | 1     |     2 |     3 |     4 |     5 | 6     | 7     | 8     |